Lawyers for Injuries Caused by Air Bags

 They can suffer injuries ranging from bruising to lacerations or scarring or death.

-Air bags are life savers in many cases of car wrecks, however that does not mean that air bags cannot cause serious injuries.
+Air bags are life savers in many cases of car wrecks, however that does not mean that air bags cannot cause serious personal injuries.

 The deployment of an air bag can be harmful to passengers depending on their height, age, and the point of impact.
 Eye injury and face burns are possible injuries due to air bag deployment.